Joel-CA/spotify_to_mp3/README.md

 # Spotify to MP3
 Legally download your favorite Spotify playlists in mp3 format (via YouTube) for free!

 This project goes out to my Vivo Music 3 Garmin watch ✊.
-I didn't want to pay for Spotify Premium to listen to music on it so I built this tool out of spite last night-- and now I can upload my playlists to my watch at the low low cost of nothing :D.
+I didn't want to pay for Spotify Premium to listen to music on it so I built this tool out of spite last night-- now I can upload my playlists to my watch at the low low cost of nothing :D.

 ## How To
 ### Pre-requisites: